 - Possibilities of getting a flat tire.
 It is best to keep a small tire pump during long walks.

 - Need to check and fill air every two weeks.

 Best Suited For:

-- These reinforced rubber tires are best to use in tougher terrains such as gravel and snow.
+- These reinforced rubber tires are best to use in tougher terrains such as gravel, snow and slippery surfaces.